 [2A, 3.
 Repealed by No. 2 of 2003 s.
 4.]

-4. Interpretation
+4. Terms used in this Act

 (1aa) The Taxation Administration Act 2003 is to be read with this Act as if they formed a single Act.

 (1ab) The Glossary at the end of the Taxation Administration Act 2003 defines or affects the meaning of some of the words and expressions used in this Act and also affects the operation of other provisions.